Insurance Companies May Hire People to Follow You

 How Insurance Companies Use Information that They Gathered Against YouThe insurance company wants to disprove:

 - Pain and suffering

+Insurance Companies Take Snippets of Information Out of ContextAll it takes is one glimmer or piece of information for the insurance company to cherry-pick for them to reduce your settlement offer.
+Although they do not have the final say over the amount of money you get, they can present this evidence in court if you file a lawsuit.
+Inconsistent information can undercut your credibility, and the insurance company will not hesitate to use it as leverage against you.
 While insurance investigators are usually more common in other cases (such as long-term disability insurance claims), do not assume that the insurance company will not investigate your claim.
 In fact, you should act like the insurance company is watching you while your claim or lawsuit is pending, even if they are not.
 The last thing that you want to do is give them ammunition to deny your claim or try to reduce your damages.

 Be Very Careful When You File a ClaimWith that in mind:

 - Set all your social media accounts to private to keep those who are not your friends from seeing your posts (if that is possible)